devOpifex/titan/docs/internals.md

 ## Principle

 Titan aims not to make your service go down, that would be too ironic.
-Therefore titan makes very little use of `stop` and instead uses `warning` and skips errors.
+Therefore titan makes very little use of `stop` and instead uses `warning` starting in `[IGNORING]` and skips the action.

 E.g.: One cannot decrease the value of Counters, if you try to do so Titan will return a warning and ignore the action but will not `stop`.